 Aircraft & Squadrons

-Royal Naval Air Station Culdrose operates the Sea King and Merlin helicopter squadrons which are deployed on Royal Navy vessels and military operations.
+Royal Naval Air Station Culdrose operates the Merlin helicopter squadrons which are deployed on Royal Navy vessels and military operations.
 824 Naval Air Squadron is a Merlin Operational Conversion Unit (OCU) which trains Pilots, Observers and Aircrewman on the Merlin helicopter.
-849 Naval Air Squadron operates the Sea King ASaC.7 which provides Airborne surveillance and control.
-The Sea King ASaC.7 will remain in service to the end of 2018 when it will be replaced with a Merlin helicopter with radar pods (Crowsnest) to provide Airbourne Early Warning (AEW) for the new Royal Navy Queen Elizabeth Carriers.
+849 Naval Air Squadron operated the Sea King ASaC.7 which provided Airborne surveillance and control (ASaC) but will be replaced with a Merlin helicopter with radar pods (Crowsnest) to provide Airbourne Early Warning (AEW) for the new Royal Navy Queen Elizabeth Carriers.

 736 Naval Air Squadron - Hawk T.1.